Axual/terraform-provider-axual/docs/resources/application_deployment.md

 ### Required

 - `application` (String) A valid Uid of an existing application
-- `configs` (Map of String, Sensitive) Connector config for Application Deployment
+- `configs` (Map of String, Sensitive) Connector config for Application Deployment.
+This field is Sensitive and will not be displayed in server log outputs when using Terraform commands.
+All available application plugin class names, plugin types and plugin configs are listed here in API- `GET: /api/connect_plugins?page=0&size=9999&sort=pluginClass` and in Axual Connect Docs: https://docs.axual.io/connect/Axual-Connect/developer/connect-plugins-catalog/connect-plugins-catalog.html
 - `environment` (String) A valid Uid of an existing environment

 ### Read-Only